Rainbow-Dreamer/musicpy_docs/docs/Introduction.md

 If you want to explore more on the music analysis algorithms side with musicpy, you can see the algorithms section, this section contains the analyzing algorithms based on music theory I designed using musicpy.

-**Note: If you encounter any issue when using musicpy, you can firstly look at this chapter [Some issues you may encounter when using musicpy with solutions](https://github.com/Rainbow-Dreamer/musicpy/wiki/Some-issues-you-may-encounter-when-using-musicpy-with-solutions) to see if your issue is one of them and find the solutions here.**
+**Note: If you encounter any issue when using musicpy, you can firstly look at the chapter `Frequently Asked Questions` to see if your issue is one of them and find the solutions here.**

 Installation
 -------------